-A signed statement (1) requesting that the perpetrator be removed from the application and (2) certifying that the perpetrator will not be permitted to visit or to stay as a guest in the public housing unit employee or agent of a domestic violence service provider or by a medical or other knowledgeable professional from whom the perpetrator has sought or is receiving assistance in addressing the abuse.
+A signed statement (1) requesting that the perpetrator be removed from the application and (2) certifying that the perpetrator will not be permitted to visit or to stay as a guest in the public housing unit

+Documentation that the perpetrator has successfully completed, or is successfully undergoing, rehabilitation or treatment.
+The documentation must be signed by an employee or agent of a domestic violence service provider or by a medical or other knowledgeable professional from whom the perpetrator has sought or is receiving assistance in addressing the abuse.
 The signer must attest under penalty of perjury to his or her belief that the rehabilitation was successfully completed or is progressing successfully.
 The victim and perpetrator must also sign or attest to the documentation.